Our #1 Pick

 * Prices are approximate.
 Click Buy to see current pricing on Amazon.

-For a brand new table with zero RPG experience, get the D&D 5e Starter Set - pre-built characters, a full first adventure (Lost Mine of Phandelver), and the lowest-friction onboarding of any RPG on the market.
-If your group wants deeper character options and doesn't mind a steeper rules curve, get the Pathfinder 2e Beginner Box instead.
-If you want story-driven play that isn't dungeon crawling, Tales from the Loop is the indie standout.
+For a table with nobody who has played an RPG before, get the D&D 5e Starter Set: pre-built characters, a complete first adventure in Lost Mine of Phandelver, and the lowest-friction onboarding of any RPG on the market.
+Know before you buy that the box is out of print and remaining Amazon stock sells at collector prices - if the live price has climbed past Essentials Kit territory, the D&D starter set comparison walks through the alternative.
+If your group wants deeper character options and does not mind a steeper rules curve, get the Pathfinder 2e Beginner Box.
+If you want story-driven play that is not dungeon crawling, Tales from the Loop is the indie standout.

-1. D&D 5e Starter Set - best for brand new tables
+1. Dungeons & Dragons 5e Starter Set - best for brand new tables

-The most-recommended RPG starter set on the planet, and for one reason: it removes every barrier to a first session.
-You get rules just deep enough for level 1–5 play, pre-generated characters (so nobody spends three hours building before playing), and Lost Mine of Phandelver - a complete published adventure that takes most groups 8–12 sessions to finish.
+Check price on Amazon →Now out of print, with remaining stock at collector prices - worth it for the adventure inside, but compare against the Essentials Kit below before paying a premium.
+The default recommendation for a first RPG purchase, for one reason: it removes every barrier to a first session.
+The rules go just deep enough for levels 1 to 5, the characters are pre-generated so nobody spends three hours building before playing, and Lost Mine of Phandelver is a complete published adventure that takes most groups 8 to 12 sessions to finish.

-- Best for: groups with no D&D experience, parents introducing kids 11+, anyone who'd be intimidated by the full rulebooks
+- Best for: groups with no D&D experience, parents introducing kids 11 and up, anyone the full rulebooks would intimidate

-- Don't buy alongside: the Player's Handbook (it's the next purchase, not the first)
+- Do not buy alongside: the Player's Handbook.
+It is the next purchase, not the first.

 2. Pathfinder 2e Beginner Box - best for crunch-curious tables

-Paizo's Pathfinder 2e is what a lot of D&D players migrate to when they want more mechanical depth.
-The Beginner Box is structured like D&D's starter - pre-built characters, complete adventure, just-enough rules - but the underlying system gives every character far more meaningful build choices.
-Steeper learning curve, higher ceiling.
+Check price on Amazon →Paizo's Pathfinder 2e is where a lot of D&D players go when they want more mechanical depth.
+The Beginner Box is structured like D&D's - pre-built characters, complete adventure, just enough rules - but the underlying system gives every character far more meaningful build choices.
+Steeper learning curve, higher ceiling, and Menace Under Otari in the box to spend it on.

 4. Tales from the Loop RPG - best indie pick